dotnet/csharplang/proposals/roles.md

 It is a role whose members can be found on the underlying type (or a value of the underlying type) when the extension is "in scope" and compatible with the underlying type (see extension member lookup section).

+The *role_underlying_type* type must include all the type parameters from the extension type.

 The above rules from role types apply, namely the permitted modifiers and rules on underlying type.